adamkurth/cxls_hitfinder/docs/report.md

     │   ├── region.py
     │   ├── threshold.py
 ```
+Files within `waterbackground_subtraction`:

 - `__init__.py` is the initialization file for the Python package.
-- `background.py` contains the refined class for single and multiple image three-ring integration technique, this is the main file of interest here.
+- `background.py` implements sophisticated single and multiple image three-ring integration techniques for background analysis.
 - `datahandler.py` contains the class for handling the data for the overwritting of the stream files, not necessary for the project.
-- `imageprocessor.py` contains the class for processing and visualizing the images.
+- `imageprocessor.py` processes and visualizes images for further analysis.
-- `region.py` contains the class for the region of interest (ROI) for the images.
-This is utilized in the `background.py` three-ring integration technique.
+- `region.py` defines regions of interest (ROI) used in the three-ring integration techniques described in `background.py`.
-- `threshold.py` contains the class for the threshold of the images also used in the `background.py` three-ring integration technique.
+- `threshold.py` sets thresholds for image analysis, also used in the three-ring techniques.

 #### Data Directory Structure:

 Located in the root directory of the repository, the `images/` directory contains the data used in the project.
 The data is structured as follows:

 ``` bash